srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 ## Reducing Compute with KV-Cache

-The intermediate output on every chat, namely \\(K\\) and \\(V\\), at is cached at every layer, and stored in a region of VRAM called the **KV Cache.**
+The intermediate output on every chat, namely \\(K\\) and \\(V\\), is cached at every layer, and stored in a region of VRAM called the **KV Cache.**
-Inference engines like vLLM allow programmers to assign decide what percentage of VRAM should be pre-allocated for this.
+Inference engines like vLLM allow programmers to decide what percentage of VRAM should be pre-allocated for this.

 Of course, it's not as easy as I made it sound.
 There's a lot of cleverness applied to make optimal use of the memory vLLM is handed, the details for which you can find in [this presentation](https://youtu.be/5ZlavKF_98U) by the original authors.